Brian Cox – Por Que Precisamos Dos Exploradores

 every saint and sinner in the history of our species,

-cada santo e pecador na história da nossa espécie,
+todo santo e pecador na história de nossa espécie,

 lived there, on a mote of dust,